element-hq/element-ios/Tools/Templates/README.md

 └── MyFlowCoordinatorType.swift
 ```

-It is then ready to use:
+The generated code is ready to use.
+The screen provided by `ScreenTemplate` can by displayed by:

 ```
 MyFlowCoordinatorBridgePresenter *presenter = [[MyFlowCoordinatorBridgePresenter alloc] initWithSession:session];